UnrealzMe/BL3-Tweaks-and-Fixes/README.md

 - Allowing the Shooting Star shield to go through the world.

 #### Quest Changes:
-- Bumps up the gifts you get at the end of "Heart of Gold."
+- Bumps up the gifts you get at the end of the DLC2 mission "Heart of Gold".
 - Buffs up the amount of cash you get from the malfunctioning slot machines during the DLC2 mission "Sisterly Love".
 - Ava's 'Invasion of Privacy' chest contains a legendary item in addition to The Boo.
 - Prisa's Pop's loot stash has a guaranteed legendary.